 Voice Assistants

 As Onn TVs run on Roku TV, the best way to set up voice assistant support on these TVs is to purchase a Roku remote with voice control functions.
-That way, you can use it directly or connect it to Alexa or the Google Assistant by additionally purchasing a dedicated device that works with one of these services.
+That way, you can use it directly or connect it to Alexa or Google Assistant by additionally purchasing a dedicated device that works with one of these services.
 Otherwise, Onn TVs won’t have any voice control properties.

 In comparison, TCL offers better voice assistant support, although this can significantly differ based on the specific model.
 For example, TCL TVs that run on Roku TV have the same voice control properties as Onn TVs.
 But, TCL TVs that operate on Google TV support the Google Assistant, one of the best voice assistants you can get in a Smart TV.